android/privacy-sandbox-samples/Fledge/FledgeServerSpec/README.md

 4. Replace all occurrences of "js.example.com" in the daily fetch response with the URL of the server.
 5. Monitor the call log of the server to see data reported by FLEDGE.

+##  Waterfall Mediation
+To demonstrate Waterfall mediation you need to create at least 2 SSPs; one mediation SSP and at least one participant SSP.
+You have two options; using overrides or setting up mock servers.

+### Option 1: Remote Overrides (Default)
+Follow Single SSP Auctions, Option 1 to set up overrides.
+Repeat that process for each SSP.
+Addition to bidding and scoring, use the sample `WaterfallMediationOutcomeSelectionLogic.js` JavaScript in this directory.

+### Option 2: Mock Server
+Follow Single SSP Auction, Option 2 to set up mock servers.
+Repeat that process for each SSP.
+For the SSP that will orchestrate the waterfall mediation, Add a waterfall mediation logic endpoint that serves the sample `WaterfallMediationOutcomeSelectionLogic.js` JavaScript in this directory.